mattbrictson/capistrano/cucumber.md

 - (done) Bootstrap `docker-compose up` to the test runner (and maybe teardown?)
 - (done) Lots of emitted messages from deploy test - is this intended? -- The answer seems to be yes
 - (done) Rename/refactor helpers that are Vagrant-specific (maybe outcome should be... don't call them Docker either)
-- Automate permission on the privatekey as part of test runs (0644 to 0600)
+- (not needed) Automate permission on the privatekey as part of test runs (0644 to 0600)
+- (done) Drop leftover vagrant references/artifacts
-- Github actions should be able to do this OK (may require shipping an image to their container registry)
+- (done) Github actions should be able to do this OK (may require shipping an image to their container registry)
+- (done) Block test run on docker container definitely accepting SSH connections?
 - Split out Dockerfile to its own repo so that it has its own deployment/building workflow in GA
-- See if we can preserve KEEP_RUNNING
-  - Seems like we want to be able to clear the filesystem between runs
-  - This can be done by stopping the container, running `docker compose rm`, and starting the container.
-But doesn't that defeat the purpose of faster test runs?
-  - We could manually remove key folders in the filesystem, but this requires more knowledge of the test behaviors than we have today
 - Should exceptions bubble to STDOUT of test runner?
-- Block test run on docker container definitely accepting SSH connections?
-- Drop leftover vagrant references/artifacts